F1-SQL/f1-sql/README.md

 # RichInF1

-This project is based on the data provided under the creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License from https://ergast.com To view a copy of this license, visit: [http://creativecommons.org/licenses/by-nc-sa/3.0/](http://creativecommons.org/licenses/by-nc-sa/3.0/)
+This project is based on the data provided under the creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License from https://ergast.com/mrd/ To view a copy of this license, visit: [http://creativecommons.org/licenses/by-nc-sa/3.0/](http://creativecommons.org/licenses/by-nc-sa/3.0/)

+## Last Updated

+The dataset was last updated by Ergast on the;

+**10/07/2022** - This includes data from the 2022 Austrian GP.

 ## Getting Started